 Law and legal frameworks are a foundation to ensuring that solid institutions and policies are built to help countries tackle their most pressing development challenges.
 These in turn help alter norms and behaviors that favor progressive development outcomes, benefitting women and men equally across all fields and improving societies at large.
 But many challenges remain across countries, with issues such as child marriage, female genital mutilation, and domestic violence remaining prevalent as various forms of gender-based violence.
 How can countries improve their laws and policies to addressing these forms of GBV?
 What exists and remains to be done across countries in order to improve the legal frameworks that would tackle these issues?

 Spearheaded by the World Bank Legal Vice Presidency, the compendia of international and national legal frameworks are a set of practical tools that not only inform about existing laws, but also provide a baseline to help countries identify opportunities to intensify their fight across these areas of focus.

-World Economic Forum - Global Gender Gap Report 2020
+Mind the 100 Year Gap: World Bank Global Gender Gap Report 2020

 Law firms have many of the right policies and programs in place to improve gender diversity, but more can be done to translate stated commitments into measurable outcomes.

 As part of our broader Women in the Workplace 2017 research, we conducted a deep dive on women in law firms in North America.
 The survey finds that law firms are taking important steps to increase gender equality.
 They are providing senior-leadership support to advance attorneys’ careers and offering programs that provide flexibility and address major work-life balance issues.

 This year marks the fifth year of our research on women in the workplace, conducted in partnership with LeanIn.Org.
 We look back on data and insights since 2015 from close to 600 companies that participated in the study, more than a quarter of a million people that were surveyed on their workplace experiences, and more than 100 in-depth one-on-one interviews that were conducted.